 We leave Tanzania today, crossing into Kenya and continuing on to Masai Mara, Kenya’s premier game reserve rich with animal life and the traditional homeland of the native Maasai people.
 Known especially for the annual migration that sees some two million wildebeest, zebra, and Thomson’s gazelle (among other wildlife) migrate here from the Serengeti (Masai Mara being the continuation of the Serengeti in Kenya), the Mara sits in the Great Rift Valley and comprises 583 square miles of vast plains, acacia forests, grass-covered hills, and slow-flowing rivers.
 We take our first game drive as we enter the reserve on the way to our tented camp.
 B,L,D

-We spend today “on safari,” venturing out on early morning and late afternoon game drives during prime viewing hours to glimpse some of the lion, leopard, cheetah, zebra, giraffe, gazelle, wildebeest, elephant, buffalo, hippo, rhino, and other wildlife that call the Mara home.
-The abundance of wildlife here is truly remarkable: all told, zoologists have recorded 95 mammal, reptile, and amphibian species and over 450 bird species on the reserve.
+We spend today on safari, venturing out on early morning and late afternoon game drives during prime viewing hours to glimpse some of the lion, leopard, cheetah, zebra, giraffe, gazelle, wildebeest, elephant, buffalo, hippo, rhino, and other wildlife that call the Mara home.
 B,L,D

 Today we re-enter the urban world as we fly from the Mara back to Nairobi.
-We have some time at leisure to freshen up and repack at our hotel.
 Tonight we toast our safari adventure at a farewell dinner.
 B,L,D

 Nairobi/Depart for U.S.